DInnaD/labnotebook/content/lab-notebook/2011-02-01-the-future-of-data-preparing-researchers-to-face-new-funding-and-publishing-policies.md

 ---
+categories:
+- open-science
 comments: true
-date: 2011-02-01 09:40:59
+date: 2011-02-01T09:40:59Z
-layout: post
+redirects:
+- /wordpress/archives/905
+- /archives/905
 slug: the-future-of-data-preparing-researchers-to-face-new-funding-and-publishing-policies
-title: 'The Future of Data: Plans for a UC Davis workshop'
-redirects: [/wordpress/archives/905, /archives/905]
-categories:
-- open-science
 tags:
 - seminar
 - blog
+title: 'The Future of Data: Plans for a UC Davis workshop'
+url: /2011/02/01/the-future-of-data-preparing-researchers-to-face-new-funding-and-publishing-policies/
 ---

 I have been working with several of the faculty of UC Davis to prepare a